Deploy an operational AI model

 Create a project

-First, create a project and name it so you know what kind of project it is.
+First, click New project to create a project and name it so you know what kind of project it is.
 Naming is important.

 A project combines all of the steps in solving a problem, from the pre-processing of datasets to model building, evaluation and deployment.
 Using projects makes it easy to collaborate with others.